* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Scallion pancakes

-Scallions are a common garnish to add some last-minute crunch, but these pancakes make them the star of the show.
+Scallions are a common garnish for pho to add a fresh crunch, but these pancakes make them the star of the show.

-I always save my last bite of pancake to mop up the last of the pho broths.
+They’re typically served with a dipping sauce, but I always save my last bite to mop up every drop of my pho broth.

 Fried peanuts